Learning, Loving and Living with Jesus

 Our Remote Education Provision

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education where national or local restrictions require entire bubbles to remain at home.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education where national or local guidelines require pupils to remain at home.
 We will always promote our Christian value of compassion in respect to remote learning at Inskip St. Peter’s.

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.